fus05375/IOprojekt/README.md

 ## Getting Started

-Project reads the values from csv file, generates a report.
+Project reads the values from csv file, generates a raport.

 ## Tests